chibbs/Arduino/README.md

 ## TF card
 The sounds are stored on a mini SD TF card.
 The DFPlayer Mini is rather fickle.
 If you get com errors it might be caused by the TF card (read the documentations!).

-For this project the sound files must be placed in folder '01', which must be inside another one named 'mp3' or 'MP3' (case does not matter).
+For this project the sound files must be placed in folder '01' on the sd card.
 The files' names must start with a 4-digit number, e.g. '0001.mp3' or '0002_roar.mp3', and the numbering must be continuous, starting with 0001.
 The sketch reads the number of files present in that folder and plays them in a random order.

 You can copy the mp3 folder included in this repository and add custom sound files to it.